banyanops/collector/README.md

     $ go get -u github.com/banyanops/collector/...
     $ cd <COLLECTOR_SOURCE_DIR>; sudo COLLECTOR_DIR=$PWD $GOPATH/bin/collector <REGISTRY> <REPO>

 where REGISTRY is either a private registry (e.g., http://reg.myorg.com) or Docker Hub (index.docker.io), and REPO is a repository for which you'd like to collect data.
 For a private registry (with search enabled), if no REPO is specified, data is collected from all the repositories.
+Collector also supports the Google Container Registry (*.gcr.io), quay.io, and collecting from local images instead of pulling from a registry (by specifying "local.host" as the REGISTRY).

 (b) To run the collector in a container, please follow instructions on [Docker Hub](https://registry.hub.docker.com/u/banyanops/collector/).